chipbaber/pdfparse/FFI_MLE_example.md

 console.log('The total number of documents is: '+theAnswer);
 ```

-- Now lets create a more advanced example to show input and output variables.
+- Now lets create a more advanced example to show input and output variables for a procedure.
 ```
 create or replace procedure myStats(atBats IN number, hits IN number, walks_hbp IN number, sac IN number, battingAvg OUT number, onBasePercentage out number) is
 BEGIN